 Fredericksburg Brewing Co. | Fredericksburg, TX

-The oldest brewpub in Texas features twelve unique rooms available to guests.
-The brewery itself has won five medals at the Great American Beer Festival® (GABF) and brews twenty-one different beers.
-While Bed and Brew guests do not receive a breakfast, they instead receive a free sampler of several of their craft beers each night they stay.
+The oldest brewpub in Texas features 12 unique rooms available to guests.
+While guests don’t get breakfast, they receive a free sampler of several of their craft beers each night they stay.

 Glenwood Canyon Brewing Co. | Glenwood Springs, CO

-This brew-pub opened its doors in 1996 on the first floor of the historic Hotel Denver.
-In recent years, Glenwood Canyon Brewing Co. has won many awards ranging from “Best Place to Socialize” from the Glenwood Post in 2009, to a gold medal at the 2010 GABF for their Carbonator Doppelbock.
+This brewpub opened its doors in 1996 on the first floor of the historic Hotel Denver.
+In recent years, Glenwood Canyon Brewing Co. has won many awards, including a gold medal at the 2010 Great American Beer Festival for their Carbonator Doppelbock.
 Whether you’re visiting the local hot springs (just over a bridge) or rafting down the Colorado River, be sure to stop in!

 Napa Valley Brewing Company | Calistoga, CA